-Gear up for an exciting hiking adventure at the hills and fjords around Oslo.
-The locals adore the nature here, and after visiting the region you will know the reason for it.
-After the winter is over, the hiking trails in and around the city become full of people seeking some respite from the busy city life.
+Gear up for an exciting hiking adventure at the hills and Fjords around Oslo.
+The locals adore nature here, and after visiting the region you will know the reason for it.
+Once the winter is over, the hiking trails in and around the city become full of people seeking some respite from the busy city life.

 We have listed below a few hiking trails which you can follow to have a peaceful day out in nature.

 The Nordmarka forest lies at a distance of just about 20-30 minutes from the city centre in Oslo.
 This forest is a popular haunt for the summer months for the locals and the visitors also enjoy wandering through it.
 Sognsvann Lake makes the setting even more enchanting and in the summer months, it is perfect for swimming.